brillout/wildcard-api/docs/rpc.template.md

 ~~~

 What we are doing here is RPC:
-our function `hello` is exectued on the Node.js server but called remotely in the browser.
+our function `hello` is executed on the Node.js server but called remotely in the browser.

-In the context of web development, RPC is usually used to remotely call SQL/ORM queries:
+In the context of web development,
+RPC is usually used to call SQL/ORM queries in order to retrieve or mutate data.
+For example:

 ~~~js
 // Node.js